Preßnitz: Course

 At the first village in Saxony that the Preßnitz flows through, Schmalzgrube, it is joined by the Schwarzwasser stream from Jöhstadt.

 Above the town of Wolkenstein the Preßnitz finally discharges into the Zschopau.

 Industry

 Due to the iron ore deposits in the area there were many hammer mills along the Preßnitz in the past, for example in Schmalzgrube, Oberschmiedeberg, Mittelschmiedeberg und Niederschmiedeberg.

-North of the dam on the border with Saxony is the village of Kryštofovy Hamry (German: Christophhammer), in which one of the seven factories that manufactured cobalt blue paint in Bohemia, the Blaufarbenwerk St. Christoph, was located until 1874.
+North of the dam on the border with Saxony is the village of Kryštofovy Hamry, in which one of the seven factories that manufactured cobalt blue paint in Bohemia, the Blaufarbenwerk St. Christoph, was located until 1874.

 From 1955 to 2001 refrigerators were manufactured at Niederschmiedeberg.
 In 1993 the factory developed the first chlorofluorocarbon- and fluorocarbon-free refrigerators under the trade name of FORON.

 On the way to Steinbach in the Preßnitz Valley is the show mine of Andreas Gegentrum Stolln.

 Railway

 From 1892 to 1986 the Pressnitz Valley Railway ran between Wolkenstein and Schmalzgrube, parallel to the Preßnitz River.
 After its closure a walking and cycling path was built between Wolkenstein and Steinbach on the old railway embankment along which the course of the river can be followed.
 Between 1995 and 2000 a museum railway was built between Steinbach and Schmalzgrube on the old embankment.